zsofiaserenyi/tipcalculator/README.md

 - DismissKeyboard when it is needed.
 (Clicking anywhere or changing the tippercent)

+- Fixed the relation between tippercent and tipamount.
+Now it is showing the right amount and the correct total amount.

 - Implementing a function which makes the total bill amount splited into desired sections.

 - Searching for online picture editors which allow you to have your picture in different sizes for only one click and change